seguralab/lovamap/README.md

 ## Installation guide

+We've created the script "setup_lovamap.m" to set everything up automatically.
+The script attempts to do the following:
+- Ensures the appropriate MATLAB toolboxes are installed
+- Installs third-party dependencies
+- Compiles MEX files required to run LOVAMAP
+- Adds all dependency directories to the path

+If issues occur while running this script, you can setup LOVAMAP manually following the instructions below.

 ### MATLAB add-ons

 All of the add-ons listed above can be installed via MATLAB's add-on manager, which is accessible from MATLAB itself.
 The following are all released by MathWorks,